The best websites for finding military hospital staff

 This website has been around for some time, but remains unmissable.
 It explores the history of the Royal Army Medical Corps (RAMC) during the First World War and was originally produced in memory of the RAMC historian Reginald Leonard Barrett-Cross, whose research for the Army Medical Services Museum (now the Museum of Military Medicine) powers the information at its heart.
 Click ‘Personnel Profiles’ and you can explore linked images of gravestones of fallen RAMC personnel by unit.
 Each includes place and date of birth, service number, date of death and often many other details.
 Exploring at random I came across the case of Edward Edmond Williams, who tragically died after falling down a hatchway aboard the hospital ship Elbani in 1919.

 This excellent, long-running website offers in-depth advice for anyone researching British military nurses, as well as all sorts of first-hand accounts and wartime diaries.
-There are sections on naval nurses, Voluntary Aid Detachments and civilian nurses, alongside brief overviews of each of the nursing services – the Army Nursing Service, the Queen Alexandra’s Imperial Military Nursing Service, etc – plus details of records that may survive for women who served between 1875 and 1925.
+There are sections on naval nurses, Voluntary Aid Detachments and civilian nurses, alongside brief overviews of each of the nursing services – the Army Nursing Service, the Queen Alexandra’s Imperial Military Nursing Service, etc – plus research guides.

 The Red Cross ran military hospitals during the First World War.
 Indeed there were more than 3,000 auxiliary military hospitals and convalescent homes across the UK, administered by county-level directors.
 This particular page leads to a free database of employment cards of more than 90,000 wartime volunteers in military hospitals, alongside articles describing Red Cross work, how the system was funded and administered, and famous volunteers such as Agatha Christie.